comses-education/get-lazy-with-llms-clinic/theory/A Method for Solving Complex Tasks with LLMs.md

 ## Axiom: To solve a complex task, we need (at least) a complex prompt.

-While it might be enough to type a  few words into ChatGPT to solve a simple task, it is very benefitial to create complex structured prompts to solve more complicated tasks.
+While it might be enough to type a  few words into ChatGPT to solve a simple task, it is very beneficial to create complex structured prompts to solve more complicated tasks.

 See [Examples of Better Prompts](./Examples%20of%20Better%20Prompts.md) for examples of simple vs complex prompts.